Mindfulness Games for Kids: Enticing Partner Games that Teach Mindfulness

 Grab your free printable of mindfulness breathing poems with images from my Free Resources Library!

 Plus, get kids yoga lessons, games, and more… all available for instant download!
+Remember, paying attention to the sounds and sensations during mindfulness activities helps children develop greater awareness and focus.

 Access the Kids Yoga and Mindfulness Freebies Library!